 Visits to medical providers, including chiropractor, physical therapy, etc., are subject to the office visit copay (even if the deductible has not been met).

-Prescription drugs are not subject to the deductible.
+Prescription drugs are not subject to the deductible; however, copayments and coinsurance will apply.

 An HDHP is not for everyone!
 See the “Is a High Deductible Health Plan (HDHP) Right for Me?” question for more information.

 These are examples of office visits that are subject to the primary care copay.
 When ALEX asks you to estimate the number of primary care visits for the year, include your expected visits to these types of providers.
-For a detailed list of types of office visits and the applicable copayment, review the Guide to Office Visit Copays.
+For a detailed list of types of office visits and the applicable copayment, review 2021 Guide to Office Visit Copays or 2022 Guide to Office Visit Copays.